Umberto Eco: Anthropology of the West and The Island of the Day Before (1988–2000)

+Eco's 1995 essay "Ur-Fascism", also published as "Eternal Fascism: Fourteen Ways of Looking at a Blackshirt", received renewed attention in the twenty-first century.
+In the essay Eco described fascism as a "fuzzy" set of recurring political and cultural traits, and listed fourteen features of what he called "Ur-Fascism" or "Eternal Fascism".
+The essay was later republished in Italian as a stand-alone volume and included in the English-language collection How to Spot a Fascist.

 He returned to semiotics in Kant and the Platypus in 1997, a book which Eco reputedly warned his fans away from, saying, "This a hard-core book.
 It's not a page-turner.
 You have to stay on every page for two weeks with your pencil.
 In other words, don't buy it if you are not Einstein."

 From 2001 to 2002, Eco was the Weidenfeld Visiting Professor in Comparative European Literature at St Anne's College, Oxford.

 In 2000, a seminar in Timbuktu was followed up with another gathering in Bologna to reflect on the conditions of reciprocal knowledge between East and West.
 This, in turn, gave rise to a series of conferences in Brussels, Paris and Goa, culminating in Beijing in 2007.
 The topics of the Beijing conference were "Order and Disorder", "New Concepts of War and Peace", "Human Rights" and "Social Justice and Harmony".
 Eco presented the opening lecture.
 Among those giving presentations were anthropologists Balveer Arora, Varun Sahni, and Rukmini Bhaya Nair from India, Moussa Sow from Africa, Roland Marti and Maurice Olender from Europe, Cha Insuk from Korea, and Huang Ping and Zhao Tingyang from China.
 Also on the program were scholars from the fields of law and science including Antoine Danchin, Ahmed Djebbar and Dieter Grimm.
 Eco's interest in east–west dialogue to facilitate international communication and understanding also correlates with his related interest in the international auxiliary language Esperanto.